 How much could temperatures rise?
-As above image shows, a rise of more than 10°C (18°F) could take place, resulting in mass extinction of many species, including humans.
+As above image shows, a rapid rise of more than 10°C (18°F) could take place, resulting in mass extinction of many species, including humans.

 How fast could such a temperature rise eventuate?
 As above image also shows, such a rise could take place within a few years.
 The polynomial trend is based on NASA January 2012-February 2017 anomalies from 1951-1980, adjusted by +0.59°C to cater for the rise from 1750 to 1951-1980.
 The trend points at a 3°C rise in the course of 2018, which would be devastating.
 Moreover, the rise doesn't stop there and the trend points at a 10°C rise as early as the year 2021.

 Is this polynomial trend the most appropriate one?
 This has been discussed for years, e.g. at the Controversy Page, and more recently at Which Trend Is best?

 The bottom part of the above image shows the warming elements that add up to the 10°C (18°F) temperature rise.
 Figures for five elements may be overestimated (as indicated by the ⇦ symbol) or underestimated (⇨ symbol), while figures in two elements could be either under- or overestimated depending on developments in other elements.
 Interaction between warming elements is included, i.e. where applicable, figures on the image include interaction based on initial figures and subsequently apportioned over the relevant elements.

 A closer look at each of these warming elements further explains why abrupt warming could take place in a matter of years.
 As far as the first two elements are concerned, i.e. the rise from 1900 and the rise from 1750 to 1900, this has already eventuated.
 The speed at which further warming elements can strike is depicted in the image below, i.e. the rise could for a large part occur within years and in some cases within days and even immediately.